semanticsean/ATAT/README.md

 ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.
 Includes automatic Agent Dashboard that displays agent descriptions and links to their email addresses.
 Dashboard is mobile friendly.
 ATAT is not built to pretend to be you or ghost compose your emails for you.

 Pre-baked agents included.
 Delete the records in agents.json and update new_agent_files to re-render your own customized agents.
 More details below in New Agent.

+# ✅ Any email sent is reactive to a human email, not proactive -- by design. (!)

+Does not support or enable any bulk sending, proactive sending, or agent autonomy.
+The goal is to make it easy for entrepreneurs and organizations to adopt the technology, putting it to work quickly.

 # 🦾🦾 Multi-Agent Collaboration for Normies
 Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.
 Each agent is influenced not only be an agentic profile, but a social graph of relationships that influence their decision-making.
 Anecdotally, this generates more realistic results in role-playing.